xeaone/rust-sendmail/README.md

 Rust sending emails via sendmail.

 This is the begning stages of this repo and I am a Rust newbie.
 Plese provide suggestions or corrections.
-Currently there is no working mehtod (that I am aware of) to send emails with rust.
+Currently there is no working mehtod (that I am aware of) to send emails with Rust.
+So I made rust-sendmail.

 The requirments for Rust Sendmail: